Eddy Gnahoré

 He began his professional career in England with Birmingham City, for whom he played in the FA Cup, and then moved to Italy where he spent one-and-a-half seasons with Carrarese.
 He joined Napoli in January 2016, and was immediately loaned to Carpi, but before making an appearance for them, he was involved in a car accident and missed the rest of the season.
 He spent the first half of 2016–17 on loan to Crotone before being recalled by Napoli and immediately loaned to Perugia.
 In July 2017, he signed a four-year contract with Palermo.
-He returned to France with Amiens, initially on loan, and then spent the 2020 season with Chinese Super League club Wuhan Zall.
+He returned to France with Amiens, initially on loan, and spent the 2020 season with Chinese Super League club Wuhan Zall before returning to Amiens.
+He joined Ascoli in August 2022 and joined Dinamo București in January 2024.

 He has represented France at under-18 level.